TownOfCary/Alexa-Skill/README.md

 # Alexa-Skill
 ## Install Instructions:

-1. Sign up for a [https://services.townofcary.org/CommunitiesSelfReg](Town of Cary Community Account) on our portal site.
+1. Sign up for a [Town of Cary Community Account](https://services.townofcary.org/CommunitiesSelfReg) on our portal site.
 If you already have an Account skip to step 3.
 2. Confirm your email for the Community Account to create a password.
 3. Open the Alexa App on your mobile device.
 4. Go to the Skills Page.